-If you have a disability or an illness that prevents you from working, and you want to apply for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits, hiring an attorney to help you with your application or your appeal of a denial greatly enhances your chances of successfully gaining benefits.
+If you have a disability or an illness that prevents you from working, and you want to apply for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits, hiring an attorney to help you with your application or your denial appeal dramatically enhances your chances of successfully gaining benefits.

 A study by the U.S. Government Accountability Office (GAO) shows that people who hired an attorney to help them with their disability benefits cases were three times more likely to be successful than people who did not.

-When you should hire an attorney, however, depends upon your situation and how far along you are in the process of applying for SSDI or SSI benefits.
+However, when you should hire an attorney depends upon your situation and how far along you are in the process of applying for SSDI or SSI benefits.

 What Are the Differences Between SSDI Benefits and SSI Benefits?

 To qualify for SSDI benefits, you need to have a disability or a condition that satisfies the Social Security Administration’s (SSA) definition of disability:

 You also need to prove that you are not meeting the Substantial Gainful Activity (SGA) of income per month.
 In 2018, that was $1,180.
 In 2019, it will be $1,220.
 If you are earning more than that amount in a month, even if you have a disability, you are not eligible for SSDI benefits.

 There are some key differences in SSI benefits: